AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 ## How to insert a layout and add form components to it?

 Consider the **IT Request Form** shown in the [Adaptive Forms Layout Types](#adaptive-forms-layout-types) section.
-The form is divided into three panels: Employee Detail, Problem Detail, and Attachment.
+The form gathers information from employees experiencing technical issues related to their network or laptop.
+It includes three panels:

+* **Employee Detail**: The panel collects information about the employee and contains three textboxes labeled Name, Email ID, and Department.

+* **Problem Detail**: The panel captures details about the issue.
+It includes a checkbox for the problem category with three options: Network, Computer, or Other.
+It also features two textboxes labeled Please Specify and Comments.

+* **Attachment**: The panel allows for the upload of supporting documents related to the problem.

-Let's explore the step-by-step process for inserting a layout (In our example, a horizontal tabs layout is inserted into a form) and adding components to it.
+Let's explore the step-by-step process for inserting a layout and adding components to it.
+In this example, a horizontal tabs layout is inserted to a form.

 ### Open an Adaptive Form